-Services that are covered for you What you must pay when you get these services - Ambulatory Surgical Center \$110 copayment - Outpatient Hospital \$35 copaymentSpecialist's Office Lab Services \$0 copayment - PCP's Office - Specialist's Office - Urgent Care Center - Outpatient Hospital - Freestanding Laboratory Outpatient hospital observation In-Network: \$0 copayment Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged. - Outpatient Hospital For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
+Services that are covered for you What you must pay when you get these services Medical Supply Provider Diagnostic Colonoscopy \$100 copayment - Ambulatory Surgical Center \$110 copayment - Outpatient Hospital \$20 copaymentSpecialist's Office Lab Services \$0 copayment - PCP's Office - Specialist's Office - Urgent Care Center - Outpatient Hospital - Freestanding Laboratory Outpatient hospital observation In-Network: Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged. \$0 copayment - Outpatient Hospital For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
 This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2018-09/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
 Prior authorization requirements may apply.
-Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
-In-Network: Diagnostic Procedures and Tests \$110 copayment - Outpatient Hospital care professional as allowed under applicable state laws.
+Outpatient hospital services In-Network: Diagnostic Procedures and Tests practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws.